10 CSS Tips for a Web Design that Sucks!

 Documentation on CSS discuss

 Ever clicked a linked and been taken to a PDF, DOC or MP3 file?
 Remember how annoying it was?
-Knowing this, you should be kind to your visitors and provide them a way to know what kind of file a link will open, this can be done by adding a little application icon using the following technique.
+Knowing this, you should be kind to your visitors and give them a way to know what kind of file a link will open.
+This can be done by adding a little application icon using the following technique.

 Tutorial on Maratz.com

-Ever noticed this dotted outline coming around focused or active anchor links?
+Ever notice this dotted outline coming around focused or active anchor links?
 It makes your site look less professional, so you should get rid of it using the following technique.

 Tutorial on CSS tricks

-There is three ways to deal with submit buttons when designing: leaving the default browser look, customizing the background and border with CSS or replacing the button with an image.
-The last solution is the one that will blend in the design the best.
+There are three ways to deal with submit buttons when designing: leave the default browser button, customize the background and border with CSS, or replace the button with an image.
+The last solution is the one that will blend in with the rest of the design the best.

 Tutorial on Ampsoft

-Even though you should avoid using html tables for layout purposes, there is still cases where it’s the best solution, obviously for tabular data.
+Even though you should avoid using HTML tables for layout purposes, there are still cases where it’s the best solution, such as for presenting tabular data.

 Tutorial for zebra table with CSS on A List Apart - How to style tables with CSS

-13 Responses to “10 CSS Tips for a Web Design that Sucks!”
+31 Responses to “10 Simple CSS Tips and Tricks for Better Web Design and Usability”

 (http://www.frankmanno.com/ideas/css-imagemap/)